Drug and Alcohol Rehab in Reading

 You will be creating a new and healthy life.
 You will also need to apply the skills that you learned at Rehab Reading.

-Things To Expect From A Recovery Programme
+What To Expect From A Recovery Programme In Reading

 Many people may have a preconceived idea of what rehab entails due to what they have read in the press or seen on TV.
 The reality is that rehabilitation centres use a number of methods that are designed to: